Location: Lake Charles, Louisiana

 July 9, 2007

 Check out today’s Campus Alert in the New York Post, where we highlight similarities between Singapore’s overly zealous regulation of public life and the tactics often used by American universities trying to stifle student speech.
 As Samantha pointed out in a recent blog, to speak freely in Singapore, citizens must use a “Speakers’ Corner”—a small, designated area where available times and topics are limited.
 Similarly, many American public universities keep “free speech zones” where students’ speech is limited to a designated area for a certain time and often pending administrative approval.
-As Campus Alert points out: For […]» Read More
+As Campus Alert points out: For example, speech at […]» Read More

 July 3, 2007